spring-attic/spring-security-oauth/docs/oauth2.md

     }
 ```

+> Note: if your Authorization Server is also a Resource Server then there is another security filter chain with lower priority controlling the API resources.
+Fo those requests to be protected by access tokens you need their paths *not* to be matched by the ones in the main user-facing filter chain, so be sure to include a request matcher that picks out only non-API resources in the `WebSecurityConfigurer` above.

 The token endpoint is protected for you by default by Spring OAuth in the `@Configuration` support using HTTP Basic authentication of the client secret.
 This is not the case in XML (so it should be protected explicitly).

 In XML the `<authorization-server/>` element has some attributes that can be used to change the default endpoint URLs in a similar way.

+## Customizing the UI

+Most of the Authorization Server endpoints are used primarily by machines, but there are a couple of resource that need a UI and those are the GET for `/oauth/confirm_access` and the HTML response from `/oauth/error`.
+They  are provided using whitelabel implementations in the framework, so most real-world instances of the Authorization Server will want to provide their own so they can control the styling and content.
+All you need to do is provide a Spring MVC controller with `@RequestMappings` for those endpoints, and the framework defaults will take a lower priority in the dispatcher.
+In the `/oauth/confirm_access` endpoint you can expect an `AuthorizationRequest` bound to the session carrying all the data needed to seek approval from the user (the default implementation is `WhitelabelApprovalEndpoint` so look there for a starting point to copy).

 ## Customizing the Error Handling

 Error handling in an Authorization Server uses standard Spring MVC features, namely `@ExceptionHandler` methods in the endpoints themselves.
 Users can also provide a `WebResponseExceptionTranslator` to the endpoints themselves which is the best way to change the content of the responses as opposed to the way they are rendered.
 The rendering of exceptions delegates to `HttpMesssageConverters` (which can be added to the MVC configuration) in the case of token endpoint and to the OAuth error view (`/oauth/error`) in the case of teh authorization endpoint.
-A whitelabel error endpoint is provided, but users probably need to provide a custom implementation (e.g. just add a `@Controller` with `@RequestMapping("/oauth/error")`).
+The whitelabel error endpoint is provided for HTML responses, but users probably need to provide a custom implementation (e.g. just add a `@Controller` with `@RequestMapping("/oauth/error")`).

 ## Resource Server Configuration